 If you have a $30 half helmet, locking it to your bike might be a no-brainer.
-Whereas, if you have a $700 full-face helmet, locking it to your bike might be the risk you don’t want to take.
+Whereas, if you have a $700 full-face helmet, locking it to your bike might be a risk you don’t want to take.

 That said, riders should consider a few things if going this route:

 - Is it somewhere that you feel safe leaving your helmet out in the open?

 - Is there a lot of foot traffic?

 - What kind of lock do you have?

 - What kind of helmet do you have?